 Are there any limitations on the emails that get sent here?

 Not many, actually.
-You cannot see attachments when the mail arrives @mailinator, but it is still there.
-You can discover it by forwarding it to a regular email address.
-But we do try to avoid some more insidious spam.
+You cannot see attachments when the mail arrives @mailinator.
+We do try to avoid some more insidious spam.
 Some rejection criteria include email size and too many recipients.
 There are a variety of other filters that we use to protect us from bad people.
 Any email that Mailinator isn't happy with will never make it into the system.

 Expect that any email you send or have sent here can and will be viewed by anyone.
 Mailinator/ManyBrain does not ask for or require any of your personal information.
 Simply put, anyone can read anyone else's email here.
 By design, there is simply no way to insure only you have access to any given email.

 Privacy is a serious issue, and we want to be clear.
 The inherent design of how Mailinator works precludes any possibility of information sent here being private to any user.

 Are there other features that you can tell me about??

 We got it all!
 Well, not all, but lots of great features.
 You can subscribe via Slack or RSS feed to a particular mailbox.
 There is even a signup option that gives you the ability to store email among other enhanced features (read more about that Here).
 We also have alternate domains, and alternate inbox names…